alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

 #endif
 ```

-## I heared TF1 has changed fundamentally.
+## I heard TF1 has changed fundamentally.
 Is there something to be aware of?

 TF1 is based on TFormula for the formula representation.
 TFormula got a heavy
 change: In *ROOT5* formulas were always interpreted on-the-fly.
 With *ROOT6* they